 The University covers utility (electric, water, and trash) charges for living areas designated for Traditional Student housing.
-Telephone service is not provided.

 Cable Service

 Cable service is provided in each residential facility operated by the university.
 Cable outlets are located within each apartment or room and cable TV channels can be viewed on lobby TVs.
 Go to Information Technology to view information about television capability guidelines.